Technologicat/unpythonic/doc/features.md

 Getting/setting an item (subscripting) checks whether the index cache needs updating during each access, so it can be a bit slow.
 Setting a slice checks just once, and then updates the underlying iterable directly.
 Setting a slice to a scalar value broadcasts the scalar à la NumPy.

-The `unpythonic.collections` module also provides the `SequenceView` and `MutableSequenceView` abstract base classes; `view` is a `MutableSequenceView`.
+Beside `view` itself, the `unpythonic.collections` module provides also some other related abstractions.

-There is also the read-only cousin `roview`, which is like `view`, except it has no `__setitem__` or `reverse`.
+There is the read-only sister of view, `roview`, which is like `view`, except it has no `__setitem__` or `reverse`.
 This can be useful for providing explicit read-only access to a sequence, when it is undesirable to have clients write into it.

 The constructor of the writable `view` checks that the input is not read-only (`roview`, or a `Sequence` that is not also a `MutableSequence`) before allowing creation of the writable view.

+Finally, there are the `SequenceView` and `MutableSequenceView` abstract base classes.
+The concrete `view` and `roview` are instances of them.

+**NOTE**: A writable view supports also the read-only API, so `isinstance(MutableSequenceView, SequenceView) is True`; as well as `isinstance(view, roview) is True`.
+Keep in mind the [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).

 ### `mogrify`: update a mutable container in-place